 External Recognition and Practicum Partners

-The Post-graduate certificate in the Paralegal Program has been recognized by the Law Society of Upper Canada and may be presented to the LSUC as a prerequisite to write the LSUC Paralegal Licensing exam.
+The Post-graduate certificate in the Paralegal Program has been recognized by the Law Society of Ontario and may be presented to the LSO as a prerequisite to write the LSO Paralegal Licensing exam.

 We are very pleased to have the support of many community partners who provide practicum sites for the Paralegal program.

 Safety in the Workplace Course